patilnabhi/tbotnav/README.md

 3. A computer with webcam and installed with ROS Indigo and Ubuntu 14.04 (mounted/connected on TurtleBot)
 4. A second computer installed with ROS Indigo and Ubuntu 14.04 for visualization (Rviz) and hand gesture API
 5. A second depth camera is *preferred* (ASUS Xtion Pro or Kinect) for hand gesture recognition; this will be connected to the second computer
-6. Printed AR codes from 2 to 5 that could be placed aywhere around TurtleBot
+6. Printed AR codes from 2 to 5 that could be placed anywhere around TurtleBot

 The following **packages** need to be installed:

 1. [TurtleBot packages] - SLAM packages
 2. [rtabmap_ros] - RTAB-Map package
 3. [openni2_launch] - required if using ASUS Xtion Pro for hand gesture recognition
-4. [freenect_launch] - required for `3dsensor.launch` with turtlebot navigation
+4. [freenect_launch] - required for `3dsensor.launch` with TurtleBot navigation
-5. [ar_track_alvar] - to recognize AR code tags and move turtlebot towards them
+5. [ar_track_alvar] - to recognize AR code tags and move TurtleBot towards them

 The following needs to be **setup** in order to run all nodes: